OpenNTI/nti.leml/smoke_tests.md

   - Search
   - Add to canvas
   - Favorite
   - Check that it adds to the favorites template on canvas sidebar
  - Private LEMs
   - View private LEMs
+  - Delete a private LEM
+  - Add to canvas